AnhyDev/AnhyFamily/src/main/java/ink/anh/family/fplayer/info/tree.md

-Зрозуміло. Давайте проаналізуємо, як ваш клас `TreeComponentGenerator` працює і будує дерево сім'ї.

-### Аналіз класу `TreeComponentGenerator`

-#### Загальна структура

-1. **Поле `root`**: Кореневий елемент дерева сім'ї, який ініціалізується в конструкторі.
-2. **Карти `rootParents` та `rootOffspring`**: Відображають UUID на об'єкти `FamilyRepeated` для предків та нащадків відповідно.
-3. **Методи `buildDescendantsTreeComponent` і `buildAncestorsTreeComponent`**: Відповідальні за побудову дерева нащадків і предків відповідно.
-4. **Методи `buildDescendantsTree` і `buildAncestorsTree`**: Рекурсивно збирають дані про нащадків і предків.

-#### Конструктор

-- Ініціалізує кореневий елемент, а також карти предків та нащадків.
-- Викликає методи для побудови дерев нащадків та предків.

-#### Метод `buildFamilyTreeComponent`

-- Початковий метод, що викликається для побудови повного дерева сім'ї.
-- Будує заголовок для дерева сім'ї.
-- Викликає методи для побудови компонентів нащадків та предків, додаючи їх до загального дерева.

-#### Метод `buildDescendantsTreeComponent`

-1. **Рекурсія**:
-   - Спочатку додає всі дочірні елементи (нащадків).
-   - Відбувається рекурсивне занурення в глибину дерева для кожного нащадка.

-2. **Додавання компонентів**:
-   - Після обробки всіх нащадків додає поточний елемент.
-   - Використовує один пробіл для кожного рівня відступу, що створює правильну ієрархію.

-3. **Перекладає заголовки**:
-   - Використовує метод `translate` для перекладу заголовків нащадків.

-#### Метод `buildAncestorsTreeComponent`

-1. **Рекурсія**:
-   - Спочатку додає всіх батьків та їх предків.
-   - Виконує рекурсивне занурення в глибину дерева для кожного предка.

-2. **Додавання компонентів**:
-   - Після обробки всіх предків додає поточний елемент.
-   - Використовує один пробіл для кожного рівня відступу, що створює правильну ієрархію.

-3. **Перекладає заголовки**:
-   - Використовує метод `translate` для перекладу заголовків предків.

-#### Метод `buildMemberLine`

-- Створює компонент для кожного члена сім'ї.
-- Додає форматування, колір та дії при натисканні (клік-акції).
-- Перевіряє, чи елемент є повторюваним, і додає відповідну позначку.

-#### Метод `getFormattedName`

-- Форматує ім'я члена сім'ї з урахуванням статі та кольору.
-- Додає ховер-інформацію та дії при натисканні.

-#### Метод `determineHexColor`

-- Визначає колір на основі рівня та кількості повторів.

-### Висновок

-Ваш клас `TreeComponentGenerator` успішно будує дерево сім'ї, дотримуючись ієрархії та правильних відступів для кожного рівня. Ви використовуєте рекурсію для обробки нащадків та предків, і додаєте відповідні компоненти до загального дерева з використанням форматування та перекладу.

-Це дозволяє створювати повноцінне дерево сім'ї з правильним відображенням кожного члена сім'ї та їх відносин.
+### Analysis of the `TreeComponentGenerator` Class

+#### General Structure

+1. **Field `root`**: The root element of the family tree, initialized in the constructor.
+2. **Maps `rootParents` and `rootOffspring`**: Map UUIDs to `FamilyRepeated` objects for ancestors and descendants, respectively.
+3. **Methods `buildDescendantsTreeComponent` and `buildAncestorsTreeComponent`**: Responsible for building the descendants and ancestors trees, respectively.
+4. **Methods `buildDescendantsTree` and `buildAncestorsTree`**: Recursively gather data about descendants and ancestors.

+#### Constructor

+- Initializes the root element, as well as the maps for ancestors and descendants.
+- Calls methods to build the descendants and ancestors trees.

+#### Method `buildFamilyTreeComponent`

+- Initial method called to build the complete family tree.
+- Builds the header for the family tree.
+- Calls methods to build the descendants and ancestors components, adding them to the overall tree.

+#### Method `buildDescendantsTreeComponent`

+1. **Recursion**:
+   - First adds all child elements (descendants).
+   - Recursively dives deep into the tree for each descendant.

+2. **Adding Components**:
+   - After processing all descendants, adds the current element.
+   - Uses one space for each level of indentation, creating the correct hierarchy.

+3. **Translates Headers**:
+   - Uses the `translate` method to translate the descendants' headers.

+#### Method `buildAncestorsTreeComponent`

+1. **Recursion**:
+   - First adds all parents and their ancestors.
+   - Recursively dives deep into the tree for each ancestor.

+2. **Adding Components**:
+   - After processing all ancestors, adds the current element.
+   - Uses one space for each level of indentation, creating the correct hierarchy.

+3. **Translates Headers**:
+   - Uses the `translate` method to translate the ancestors' headers.

+#### Method `buildMemberLine`

+- Creates a component for each family member.
+- Adds formatting, color, and click actions.
+- Checks if the element is repeated and adds the corresponding mark.

+#### Method `getFormattedName`

+- Formats the family member's name considering gender and color.
+- Adds hover information and click actions.

+#### Method `determineHexColor`

+- Determines color based on the level and number of repetitions.

+### Conclusion

+The `TreeComponentGenerator` class successfully builds a family tree, maintaining the hierarchy and correct indentations for each level.
+It uses recursion to process descendants and ancestors, adding the appropriate components to the overall tree with formatting and translation.